kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 3. Press ```CTRL+D``` After you finished putting data.

-4. You can get the result up to 5.
+4. You can get the result.

--    If you don't have any solution, it will print "No solution"
+-    If puzzle don't have any solution, it will print "No solution"
--    If you have solutions below 5, it will print all but print "No solution" at last.
+-    If puzzle have a solution, it will be printed.
+Only "FIll a Pix" prints 5 solutions.

 ## Files